The Trace (video game): Design

 The lack of a hint system was chosen as the developers felt hints in games such as these were either too easy or too out-of-left field.
 They also considered using hints as a monetisation feature, but this was ultimately rejected.
 They reasoned that rather than try to craft hints based on specific "pain points" they identified, players can get the personalised help they need via social media.
 Eades stated, "It's a bit of an experiment, but it means we can engage with the players as they play."
 The designers also made a deliberate choice to leave the detective protagonist unvoiced, as narration would have jarringly removed the player from the gaming experience and would have prevented the player from projecting themselves into the role.
 The Trace uses Apple's Metal, and Gina Nelson designed much of the character concept art for the game.
 As of April 2015, the game is available in English, French, German and Spanish.
-David Varela, who "wrote the story and script, as well as a series of in-character blog posts published in the run-up to the game's launch" said that Pocketgamer described the game as "The Room meets Phoenix Wright meets CSI", commenting that this is "pretty much what we were aiming for".
+David Varela, who "wrote the story and script, as well as a series of in-character blog posts published in the run-up to the game's launch" said that Pocket Gamer described the game as "The Room meets Phoenix Wright meets CSI", commenting that this is "pretty much what we were aiming for".
 He described the game as "huge fun to write" due to "haggling with the team over just how decapitated we can make that corpse".